What Is Rebalancing and How Does It Help Saving for Your Pension in Germany?

 A more efficient strategy supported in the finance literature is to rebalance when there is a significant deviation from the desired allocation.
 This should be executed in a smart way that does not allow for a large deviation and high risk.

-Based on this logic, Pensionfriend has built, after ample testing, its own algorithm that efficiently rebalances the portfolio only when needed and can generate an additional gain of 0,1% to 0,2 % per year on average, based on a back test of over 25 years.
+Based on this logic, Pensionfriend has built, after ample testing, its algorithm that efficiently rebalances the portfolio only when needed and can generate an additional gain of 0,1% to 0,2 % per year on average, based on a back test of over 25 years.
 It also guides the regular decision of where to put additional money.
-For example, our algorithm yields 0,19% before cost for our Global Outperformance portfolio, while a quarterly rebalancing, would yield 0,05% per annum, with a slightly higher cost.
+For example, our algorithm yields 0,19% before cost for our Global Outperformance portfolio, while a quarterly rebalancing would yield 0,05% each year, with a slightly higher cost.

 For those who are making regular – say monthly – contributions to their portfolios, the rebalancing is slightly different.
-The optimal way is to allocate the money first to the ETF that has a lower weight relative to its target.
-If the target is met, you split the residual accordingly based on your initially desired weights.
-If the “fresh” money is not sufficient for ETF #2 to meet again its desired weight then parts of ETF #1 have to be sold in order to buy the remaining portion of ETF #2.
+The optimal way is to allocate the money first to the ETF with a lower weight relative to its target.
+If the target is met, you split the residual according to your initially desired weights.
+If the “fresh” money is not sufficient for ETF #2 to meet again its desired weight, then parts of ETF #1 have to be sold to buy the remaining portion of ETF #2.

-How does rebalancing within a tax wrapper work?
+How does rebalancing within a tax shield work?

-When rebalancing an investment portfolio, it is important to be aware of the taxes you will incur when selling profitable investments.
-Without a tax wrapper rebalancing incurs costs.
-If you invest in Germany, a capital gains tax of 25 % plus a solidarity surcharge of 5,5 % of the tax will be levied on gains in excess of the tax-free savings allowance of 1.000 € per year.
+When rebalancing an investment portfolio, you must be aware of the taxes you will incur when selling profitable investments.
+Without a tax shield, rebalancing incurs costs.
+If you invest in Germany, a capital gains tax of 25 % plus a solidarity surcharge of 5,5 % of the tax will be levied on gains exceeding the tax-free savings allowance of 1.000 € per year.
 In total, you will have to pay 26,375 % tax.